Four Hills Tournament 2023/2024: The competitions at a glance

 Hillsize: 137 m

-The Schattenbergschanze is one of the most important ski jumping hills in the world: since 1987, the ski jumping competitions of a Nordic World Ski Championships have been held on the facility a total of three times (most recently in 2021).
+Schattenbergschanze is one of the most important ski jumping hills in the world: since 1987, the facility has hosted the ski jumping competitions of a Nordic World Ski Championships three times (most recently in 2021).
 This makes the ski jump under the Nebelhornbahn with a hill size (HS) of 137 m one of the five facilities that have been used most frequently for world title competitions, alongside Oslo, Innsbruck, Lahti and Falun.
 In addition, around 30,000 fans gather here every year when the Four Hills Tournament opens in the Oberstdorf Allgäu World Cup Ski Jumping Arena at the end of December.

 It is obvious that the atmosphere is always particularly good in Oberstdorf due to the great anticipation at the opening competition of the Four Hills Tournament.